Leadership

 Looking back on my fire service career, starting in my early volunteer days, I can truthfully say that the officers who consistently made their expectations known up front were the ones who were able to get the most out of me.
 They set the standard, and then they lived it.
 The leaders who not only talked the talk but also walked the walk left the most lasting positive impression.

-Steven Schnaudt is retired Captain with the Robbinsville Township Fire Department in New Jersey.
+Steven Schnaudt is a retired Captain with the Robbinsville Township Fire Department in New Jersey.
 He is a Nationally Registered paramedic and a Level 2 fire instructor with over 30 years in fire and EMS.
 He has been published in both Fire Engineering Magazine and 1st Responder Newspaper and is almost always available on Twitter at @FireMedic40NJ.